About Us

 For students who withdraw or are terminated at any point in the first six weeks, NYGC will retain the tuition applicable as outlined in the tables below:

-For ESL 1, ESL 2, ESL 3, ESL 4, ESL 5, American Culture, Business English, Advanced Socializing in English, English Grammar in Use, Public Speaking for International Students, Socializing in English, Accent Reduction, Advanced Writing Skills, Connecting in English and Introduction to Writing programs:
+For ESL 1, ESL 2, ESL 3, ESL 4, ESL 5, Connecting in English, Introduction to Writing, Accent Reduction, Socializing in English, English Grammar in Use, Public Speaking for International Students, Advanced Socializing in English, Advanced Writing Skills, Business English, American Culture, Accurate Pronunciation, Oral Presentation, Compelling Conversation, TOEFL Pro, TOEFL Star, and GRE Prep.

 School keeps